wotakumoe/wotaku/glossary.md

 'O-Face' expression.
 ![](/static/glossary/General/ahegao.jpg)

+#### Eromanga
+Also known as Hentai (Although Hentai means pervert, depending on the context it may have other meanings).
+Sexually-explicit manga, targeted toward men.

 #### Netorare
 Cuckoldry; where MC's love interest (or important person) is 'stolen' by another person.
 Often just written as 'NTR' online.